felipeNardi09/verdant/README.md

 # Verdant Restaurant

 This project is a vegan restaurant menu.
-It was built for learning purposes using Vite, Redux, React Query and Supabase.
+It was built for learning purposes using Vite, React Router, Redux, React Query, Supabase and more.

 ## Technologies used